datacommonsorg/docsite/import_dataset/index.md

 # Data Commons Dataset Imports

-This page houses documents for step-by-step educational and instructional guides for anyone desiring to contribute to the Data Commons Graph.
+This page houses documents for step-by-step educational and instructional guides for anyone desiring to import a dataset to the Data Commons Graph.
 Currently there is schema-less import guide, linked below, that can also be used for Custom Data Commons.

 [Schemas](https://github.com/datacommonsorg/schema), [data](https://github.com/datacommonsorg/data), and [import tools](https://github.com/datacommonsorg/import) all live on Data Commons [Github](https://github.com/datacommonsorg), with accompanying technical documentation included in each repository under the respective “docs” folders.